A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Classification of the PRNGs

 However, due to difficulty in finding the primitive polynomial required for a maximal-length CA, non-linear CAs were introduced as PRNGs \cite{tcad/DasS10,SukantaTH}.
-For example, in \cite{tcad/DasS10}, an algorithm is given to select a non-uniform non-linear CA as the random number generator.
+For example, in \cite{tcad/DasS10}, an algorithm is given to select a ($2$-state $3$-neighborhood) non-uniform non-linear CA as the random number generator.
+One such CA has rule vector $\mathscr{R}=\{5,105,90,90,165,150,90,105,150,105,90,165,150,150,165,90,165,\\90,165,150,150,90,165,105,90,165,150,90,105,150,165,90,105,105,90,150,90,\\90,165,150,150,105,90,165,20\}$.
+Each of its $45$-bit configuration is considered as a number.
 Some other works of using hybrid CAs are \cite{Horte89a,Horte89c,alonso2009elementary}.
 In \cite{alonso2009elementary}, cells of the CAs were allowed to hold memory of their last two state values.
 Here, numbers were taken from overlapping window of size $50$ and the CAs are with rules $30$, $90$ or $150$.

+In some recent works, the numbers are generated by a small window ($w<n$) out of the $n$ cells using $3$-neighborhood $1$-D CAs having more than $2$-states per cell.
+For example, in \cite{IJMC2017}, a $3$-state CA with local rule $\mathcal{R}=1200211200210211200\\21021210$\footnote{Here, the rule signifies the string corresponding to all possible RMTs starting from $222$ up to $000$.} under periodic boundary condition is used.
+The base-$3$ numbers, observed through the window, are considered as pseudo-random numbers (Figure~\ref{fig:window}).

+To generate ternary strings of length $20$ and $40$, the CA sizes can be taken as $51$ and $101$ with window length $w=20$ and $40$ respectively.
+When converted, these ternary numbers are equivalent to $32$-bit and $64$-bit numbers respectively.